Easy Pork Chop Brine

 Cook them for 5-10 minutes (depending on thickness) on the stove or grill, flipping every minute.
 Remove from the heat when an instant-read thermometer inserted into the thickest part of the meat registers 140°F (61°C).
 Let them rest for 5 minutes, and the temperature will rise several degrees more to 145°F (63°C).

-Tips for making pork chop brine recipe
+Tips for the best pork chop brine

 - You can use salt and water only if you plan to add more seasoning after brining.